mrange/pushstream/README.md

 so that the numbers can be compared.
 A greater amount of test runs there for implies smaller data sets.

-We see `Nessos` and `PushStream` perform comparable until the streamns start becoming quite small (~10 elements).
+We see `Nessos` and `PushStream` perform comparable until the streams start becoming quite small (~10 elements).
 The larger overhead of `Nessos` streams then pushes up the CPU time needed.